Under Construction

 05 - Program (Single) Mode

 Choose Program Mode from the main menu application (AKAINOID.PRG).
 If an Akai sampler is detected on the MIDI ports specified in the Preferences dialog, a dialog box will show its software version (my SX3000XL actually shows v17.000) as well as its maximum and free amount of RAM.
 If not, an alert box will pop up telling you to check your MIDI wiring and MIDI settings in the Preferences, which you shouldn't forget to save.
-On success AKAINOID is retrieving the Akai's sample list and all of its programs and keygroups and the Program Mode part of AKAINOID presents its initial screen with the following windows open (detailed descriptions will follow):

 To the left there is the ToolBox presenting icons for a couple of application functions and views as well as a LED, which is highlighted everytime you play a note on your master keyboard correctly connected to AKAINOID/your Atari.
 Clicking this LED will play the test note specified in the Preferences.